otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Full CRUD for each model
 - Register, login, and logout
-- Health check (returns application status, database connectivity, and uptime)
+- Health check.
+Returns application status, database connectivity, and uptime
-- Catch-all for unmatched routes (returns JSON 404, not HTML)
+- Catch-all for unmatched routes.
+Returns a 404 with a JSON error message.

 #### Quality